arshadkazmi42/ak-url-validate/README.md

 if (response.isValid) {
   // Do something if the url is valid
 } else {
-  // Do somthing if url is invalid
+  // Do something if url is invalid
 }

 ```